tlo.lm module

 • rng – If set to a NumPy RandomState instance, returned output will be boolean Series corresponding to Bernoulli random variables sampled according to probabilities specified by model output.
 Otherwise model output directly returned.

-• squeeze_single_row_output – If rng argument is not None and this argument is set to True, the output for a df input with a single-row will be a scalar boolean value rather than a boolean Series.
+• squeeze_single_row_output – If rng argument is not None and this argument is set to True, the output for a df input with a single-row will be a scalar boolean value rather than a boolean Series, if set to False, the output will always be a Series.

 • **kwargs